surenzo/MagnumGame/README.md

 - the includes are not well organized ( magnum proposed to use a specific method but I didn't use it ) and it slows the compilation too much ( can have up to 10 minutes of compilation time depending on the target )
 - the main horror (having some random main becoming later just another class with header files) on src is something
 - I tried to use hierarchy in magnum but caused me some problem (over the network) so have fun.
+- Only 1 channel is used (in the network), I don't know the impact, but it is noticeable

 ## What's great about it :
 ### we learned a lot :
 - First Big step on the network
 - First big step on the game engine
+- First big step on the API
 - First step on the ECS
 - improvement on the CMake
 - improvement on the C++ and some good practices (mostly not applied here sadly)
+- Discovery of many libraries (Magnum, Bullet, ImGui, httplib, etc.)

 ### There are some nice features like :
 - Good Serialisation